Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Complexity Analysis

 The above complexity results reveal that the (worst-case) computational complexity of globally solving (P$_0$) is exponential (if P~$\neq$~NP), which is prohibitively high for the massive MIMO system whose corresponding problem size is large.
-In addition, since the precoding scheme has been shifted from block-level to symbol-level, (P$_0$) must be solved at the symbol rate, which imposes high requirement on the efficiency of the corresponding algorithm.
-As such, instead of insisting on finding the optimal solution, we focus our attention on designing efficient algorithms for finding high-quality solutions of problem (P$_0$).
+In addition, since the precoding scheme {\blue is} symbol-level based, (P$_0$) must be solved at the symbol rate, which imposes high requirement on the efficiency of the corresponding algorithm.
+As such, instead of insisting on finding the optimal solution, we focus our attention on designing efficient algorithms for finding high-quality solutions {\blue to} problem (P$_0$).